IBMStreams/streamsx.kafka/_docs/230-user_kafka_consumer_design.md

 ### Consistent Region Support

 The operator can be in a consistent region and can be the start of a consistent region.
 The operator behaves as follows during the consistent region stages:

 #### Drain
 The operator stops submitting tuples and stops polling for new Kafka messages.
 The offsets of the submitted tuples are committed synchronously.

 #### Checkpoint
 The operator will save the last offset position that the KafkaConsumer client retrieved messages from.
 During reset, the operator will consume records starting from this offset position.
 After checkpointing, the operator will start consuming messages from the Kafka broker and buffer them internally.
 When the operator acquires a permit to submit tuples, it starts submitting tuples.

 #### Reset
 The operator will seek to the offset position saved in the checkpoint.
 The operator will begin consuming records starting from this position.

 #### ResetToInitialState
 The first time the operator was started, the initial offset that the KafkaConsumer client would begin reading from was stored in the JCP operator.
 When `resetToInitialState()` is called, the operator will retrieve this initial offset from the JCP and seek to this position.
 The operator will begin consumer records starting from this position.

 For details about the consistent region handling when operators are a group of consumers, read [this article](https://ibmstreams.github.io/streamsx.kafka/docs/user/ConsumerGroupConsistentRegion/).

 ### Input Ports

 The operator has a control input port, that can be used to assign and de-assign topic partitions with offsets from which the operator is to consume tuples.
-When the operator is configured with the optional input port, the parameters **topic**, **partition**, **startPosition** and related are ignored.
+When the operator is configured with the optional input port, the parameters **topic**, **pattern**, **partition**, **startPosition** and related are ignored.
 Kafka's group management is disabled when the control port is used because the consumer manually assigns to topic partitions.

 ### Output Ports